-- HW Fisher is a top 30 audit and advisory firm. - We advise large corporates, high-net worth individuals and SMEs. - Our clients are active in all areas of commerce and industry. - We have 26 partners and approximately 320 staff based out of our Central London office. - We are a member of LEA Global, an international alliance of major independently owned accounting and consulting firms, allowing us to meet your needs both domestically and overseas. - We have a dedicated Overseas Landlords department, who assist clients with their UK tax reporting obligations.
+- HW Fisher is a mid-tier top 30 UK firm of chartered accountants. - We advise large corporates, high-net worth individuals and SMEs. - Our clients are active in all areas of commerce and industry. - We have 25 partners and approximately 320 staff based out of our Central London office. - We are a member of LEA Global, an international alliance of major independently owned accounting and consulting firms, allowing us to meet your needs both domestically and overseas. - We have a dedicated Overseas Landlords department, who assist clients with their UK tax reporting obligations.